Riccardo Forte

-Riccardo Forte (born 17 May 1999) is an Italian footballer who plays as a forward for club Carpi on loan from Campobasso.
+Riccardo Forte (born 17 May 1999) is an Italian professional footballer who plays as a forward for club Pineto.

 Club career

 AC Milan

 Forte made his professional debut for AC Milan in a 2–0 Europa League loss to HNK Rijeka on 7 December 2017.

 Loan to Pistoiese

 On 10 August 2018, Forte was loaned out to Serie C side Pistoiese.
 On 16 September he made his Serie C debut for Pistoiese as a substitute replacing Jacopo Fanucchi in the 85th minute of a 2–1 away defeat against Pro Patria.
 Two weeks later, on 30 September, he played his first match as a starter for Pistoiese, a 2–2 home draw against Gozzano, he was replaced Alberto Picchi after 64 minutes.
 On 9 December he played his first entire match for Pistoiese and he scored his first professional goal in the 7th minute of a 2–1 away defeat against Carrarese.
 On 23 December he scored his second goal in the 70th minute of a 2–0 home win over Arzachena.
 On 30 March 2019, Forte scored his third goal, as a substitute, in the 79th minute of a 4–0 away win over Juventus U23.
 Forte ended his loan to Pistoiese with 33 appearances and 3 goals.